 Each of the transports listed in Tor Launcher’s menu works in a different way (for more details, see the Pluggable Transports page), and their effectiveness depends on your individual circumstances.

-If you are trying to circumvent a blocked connection for the first time, you should try the different transports: obfs3, obfs4, fte, meek-azure and Snowflake.
+If you are trying to circumvent a blocked connection for the first time, you should try the different transports: obfs3, obfs4, fte, and meek-azure.

 If you try all of these options, and none of them gets you online, you will need to enter bridge addresses manually.
 Read the Bridges section to learn what bridges are and how to obtain them.